suggitpe/suggitpe.github.io/_recipes/traditional-dishes/sausage-caserole.md

 * 5-6 mushrooms
 * Tomato Puree
 * Tin of chopped tomatoes
-* handful of cherry tomatoes
+* Handful of cherry tomatoes
-* 300ml chicken stock
+* 500ml chicken stock
-* 250g white potatoes pealed
+* 5 medium white potatoes pealed and sliced
 * Optionally add in a can of cannellini or black beans.

+---

 ## Method
 * Prepare all the slicing and dicing ahead of the cook.